BSc (Hons) Adult NursingSouthwark Campus and Havering Campus and Croydon Campus

-- Professional accreditation: Approved by the Nursing and Midwifery Council.
+- Professional accreditation: our courses are approved by the Nursing and Midwifery Council.

-- Career prospects: 97% of students are in employment 6 months after graduating, UNISTATS 2017.
+- Career opportunities: you’ll gain practical experience in leading NHS Trusts across London, and 97% of students are in employment 6 months after graduating.

 - Dedicated facilities: We have two adult nursing skills laboratories at our Southwark campus and three at our Havering campus.

-This module provides understanding of the structure and function of main body systems and how the human body maintains homeostasis.
-The content of this module has been selected and developed to equip you with the necessary knowledge to inform your nursing practice and for progression throughout the programme.
+This module provides you with an understanding of the structure and function of main body’s systems and how the human body maintains homeostasis.
+The content of this module has been selected and developed to equip you with the necessary knowledge to inform your nursing practice and progression throughout the programme.
 This knowledge will enable you to go on to develop an understanding of pathophysiological processes and the fundamentals of pharmacology.
-You’ll be supported in your learning with extensive use of teaching strategies such as key-lectures, workbooks and e-learning.
+You will be supported in your learning with extensive use of teaching strategies such as key-lectures, workbooks and e-learning.

 - Professional skills for adult nursing